 It lists the variables, their content, a definition considered during the course of the study, the related source(s) and the measurement.
 In addition to the table, it is important to note that all the following primary data has been collected by quantitative method.
 The next table, based on the same structure like the previous table presents the conceptualisation and operationalisation of characteristics related to technological intensity, knowledge management and emerging technologies related variables that has been collected during the empirical research, primarily by quantitative then by post-qualitative methods.

-Research variable Content Definition Source Measuremen t KM strategy Represents the set of objectives related to knowledge management within a company and the methods aimed at achieving them.
+Research variable Content Definition Source Measurement KM strategy Represents the set of objectives related to knowledge management within a company and the methods aimed at achieving them.
 Including: KM strategy is part of the corporate strategy; sub-strategy of an independent area; or not existent.
-Zack, 1999 Nominal Knowledge management KM project KM projects initiated within organisations have a key objective of capturing, recording, and sharing the knowledge residing in people's minds, transforming individual knowledge into organisational knowledge.
+Zack, 1999 Ordinal Knowledge management KM project KM projects initiated within organisations have a key objective of capturing, recording, and sharing the knowledge residing in people's minds, transforming individual knowledge into organisational knowledge.
 Including: there is no information about KM projects; the assessment is in progress currently whether there is a need for such a project; have a KM project; do not have a KM project and do not plan to introduce one; KM project is being developed; thought about introducing a project but rejected it.
-KPMG, 2006, Obermayer -Kovacs, 2007 Nominal sear inno adv. star inta tran KM practice inte mar Cor Intra Inte Ento mes practices ensure that knowledge flows mlessly across the organisation, fostering ovation, and driving competitive antage.
-The knowledge value chain model, ting with ideas, know-how, and other ngible intellectual capital assets sformed into measurable, tangible flectual assets.
-Including: Document nagement and knowledge base system; munities of Practice; Knowledge map; a-organisational social technologies; ernal blogs; Information sharing; erprise social network; Corporate instant assaging; Participation in professional munities; Trainings.
-KPMG, 2014; Lloyd, 1996 Nominal Business g-, Emerging technologie S intelligence software Ticket management system Chatbot E-HR Biometric authentication VR technologies 3D printing Management Information System (MIS) Collaborative technologies Artificial intelligence Fraud detection software Content-based recommendation system Virtual assistant Robotic process automation Customer relationship management A relatively fast growing and radically novel technology characterised by a certain degree of coherence persisting over time and with the potential to exert a considerable impact on the socioeconomic domain(s) which is observed in terms of the composition of actors, institutions and the patterns of interactions among those, along with the associated knowledge production processes.
-Its most prominent impact, however, lies in the future and so the emergence phase is still somewhat uncertain and ambiguous.
-Rotolo et al., 2015 Nominal Drones Internet of Things (IoT) Big data, data mining - -
+KPMG, 2006, Obermayer -Kovacs, 2007 Ordinal KM practice KM practices ensure that knowledge flow seamlessly across the organisation, fostering innovation, and driving competitive advantage.
+The knowledge value chain modes starting with ideas, know-how, and othe intangible intellectual capital assest transformed into measurable, tangible intellectual assets.
+Including: Docume management and knowledge base system Communities of Practice; Knowledge may Intra-organisational social technologies Internal blogs; Information sharing Enterprise social network; Corporate instantant messaging; Participation in profession communities; Trainings. kel, er ts kPMG, 2014; Lloyd, 1996 s; gg; nt Nominal

+Emerging technologies Business intelligence software Ticket management system Chatbot E-HR Biometric authentication VR technologies 3D printing Management Information System (MIS) Collaborative technologies Artificial intelligence Fraud detection software Content-based recommendation system Virtual assistant Robotic process automation Customer relationship management Drones Internet of Things (IoT) Big data, data mining A rapidly evolving and fundamentally innovative technology is characterised by a consistent level of coherence over time and possesses the potential to significantly influence socio-economic domains.
+This influence is noticeable in the changing composition of actors and institutions, as well as in the interaction patterns among them, coupled with the processes of knowledge creation.
+However, the most significant impact of such technology is anticipated in the future, making the initial phase of emergence somewhat uncertain and ambiguous.
+Rotolo et al., 2015 Nominal